Bakwan Jagung – Corn Fritters

 Bakwan jagung, on the other hand, is more of a street food, which traders will cook up for you as you watch.
 They may even be deep fried.

 Anyhow, I suggest you try this recipe.
-Please let me know how you get on, if you do try it, in the comments section below!
+If you do try it, please let me know how you get on in the comments section below!

 How to make Bakwan Jagung